jepsen-io/jepsen/doc/checker.md

                (inconsistent (str "can't read " (:value op) " from register " value))))))
 ```
+We don't need to write these in our tests.
+I just want you to know how they
+work.

-This defines a new data type called `CASRegister`, which has a single,
+This defrecord defines a new data type called `CASRegister`, which has a
-immutable field, called `value`.
+single, immutable field, called `value`.
 It satisfies the `Model` interface we
 discussed earlier, and its `step` function takes a current register `r`, and an
 operation `op`.
 When we want to write a new value, we simply return a new
 `CASRegister` with that value assigned.
 To compare-and-set from one value to